If the spirit of sub-genre displays this than free or . is freedom and progress, perhaps no better

 The epic opening track of this 1967 session sees his impassioned tenor growling on top of pulsating African drumming, in an ensemble that includes five percussionists.

-Brötzmann’s brutal tenor sound is primarily inspired by Albert Ayler and, having appeared on over 100 albums, he continues to tour and record.
+Brötzmann’s brutal tenor sound is primarily inspired by and, having appeared on over 100 albums, he continues to tour and record.
 He initially trained as a visual artist and has designed the covers to most of his albums.

 Recommended Peter Brötzmann album: Nipples